Kevin Daly (economist): Career

 Daly was elected to the Council of the Society of Professional Economists in 2007 and became chair of the society in 2016, succeeding Dame Kate Barker in that role.
+He remained in that role until 2021.
 During his time as chair, the Society changed its name (from the Society of Business Economists), expanded its activities into the area of professional development and saw a significant increase in its membership.

 Daly joined Goldman Sachs in 2001 and was named managing director in 2010.
 In 2011, he became Goldman’s UK Chief Economist, succeeding Ben Broadbent in that role.
 In 2016, he was appointed co-head of Goldman’s CEEMEA economics team.

 Other

 Daly is a Fellow of the Academy of Social Sciences.

 He won the SPE’s Rybczynski Essay Prize, established in memory of the economist and former chair of the society Tadeusz Rybczynski, in 2004 and 2007.

 He has appeared as an expert witness before the House of Commons Treasury Select Committee and the House of Lords European Union Committee.

 Daly was previously a winner for the Economic Research Council’s ‘Clash of the Titans’ forecasting competition, defeating Stephen King and Baroness Ros Altmann.

+He was appointed Officer of the Order of the British Empire in the 2023 Birthday Honours for services to economics.